2025-06-22

 • inconsistent naming schemes (e.g., flonums with "fl" prefix).

-• square bracket alternatives to round brackets add syntactic ambiguity and hinder code editing.
+• allowing square bracket as alternative to round brackets add syntactic ambiguity and hinder code editing.

 • module system indentation adds unnecessary verbosity.